espressif/esp-dl/face_recognition/README.md

 ## Overview

-FRMN is built on MobileNetV2.
+Model FRMN1 is built on MobileNetV2.

+Model FRMN2/2C/2P is built on ShuffleNetV2.

 In our training, we use the ArcFace Algorithm, instead of the traditional Softmax Function, and the Cross-Entropy Loss function.

 To reduce the computation complexity, we use images of smaller size (56x56) in our training.